Zhan Hong's page

 Day 0: Senaru Villa

-The day we arrived in Lombok, we took a long ride from the airport to Senaru, where we'd stay for the first night and leave some of our items when we're on the hike.
+The day we arrived in Lombok, we took a long ride from the airport to Villa Bambu at Senaru, where we'd stay for the first night and leave some of our items when we're on the hike.

 Before dinner, they brought us on a short walk to a nearby waterfall (was meh), perhaps a good taster for what's to come.

-But... it's one of the few spots with beer so I had my last sips before going dry.
-Lombok isn't like Bali, so you can't really buy any beer just anywhere.
+But... it's one of the few spots with beer so I had my last sips before going dry for the next few days.
+Dinner itself was bomb.
+I'm always a sucker for Indonesian cuisine.

-Day 1: Up from Sembalun Entry to Crater Rim
+Day 1: Up from Sembalun to Crater Rim

-Up and early the next day, we headed to Sembalun from our villa to register and begin the hike.
+Up and early the next day, we had breakfast (don't drink the coffee, it's more grounds than liquid), and then headed to Sembalun from our villa to register and begin the hike.
 This was a short ride on the back of a lorry.

 After registration, we started the hike at 10am from the Sembalun gate, which is a little late.
 The guide asked if we'd like to take a Gojek[1] up to Pos 2 (our lunch checkpoint), but we were sure we'd be able to make it up despite the delay.